NBISweden/workshop-mlbiostatistics/notes-todo.md

 - Link to scikit-learn main website of main machine learning application and highlight where all these methods fall so it does not feel that biostats and ML are two different words and we focus only last two days on ML
 - Highlight that regression, logistic regression, GLM, feature selection are all part of it

-## Feature engineering and selection

-- IMP: Adjust following Eva's feedback

 ## Daily quizzes

 - IMP: check questions and answers, especially clustering
 - check questions and answers but in principle redesign them to reiterate the message of the day
 - maybe even have more questions to practice, pool of questions?
 - prepare .pdfs with solutions